subvertnormality/mosaic/README.md

 Including this entry will hide the OP-1 device from your list.

 You can also override options.
-For example, if you want your EX Braids algorithm to always be set to midi channel 16, you would include the following in your `custom_midi_device_map.lua` file:
+For example, if you want your EX Braids algorithm to always be set to midi channel 16, you would include the following in your `custom_device_map.lua` file:

 ```
   {